October 21st, 2020

 Overall Principles

-What kind of data is legal to collect and process?
-Well, it varies from one case to another – even within the same company.
-But there are some basic rules you need to follow.
+What data can you legally collect and process?
+It varies depending on the specific case, even within the same company.
+However, there are some fundamental rules you should adhere to.

-Next, you need to ensure that the data is necessary for your performance and that the data is specified, explicit, and collected for a legitimate purpose.
-And that the data is correct, of course.
+Next, ensure the data is necessary for your operations, clearly specified, explicit, and collected for a legitimate purpose.
+Accuracy is also essential.

 Who is Subject to GDPR?

-It doesn’t matter if your business is based in or outside the EU.
+Whether your business is based in or outside the EU doesn't matter.
 GDPR impacts all businesses processing, handling, and storing data belonging to an EU citizen.

 Group 40